 Greater clarity about your own pension

 You will soon be able to get a clearer idea of what you are contributing to your pension, what pension assets you are accruing, and how much pension you will later receive.
 Each year, your pension fund will calculate what your share is of the total “pension pot”.
 The investment results achieved in the course of that year will play a part in this.
 The results will be different each year.

 First of all, the Government must propose legislation for amending the Pensions Act (Pensioenwet).
 If the Dutch House of Representatives and Senate approve that legislation, then the new Pensions Act will enter into force.
-The new pension rules are expected to take effect on 1 January 2022.
+The new pension rules are expected to take effect on 1 January 2022 and 1 January 2023.
 The employees’ and employers’ organisations will have time to agree on specific arrangements regarding the content of the pension scheme on the basis of the new legislation.
 Pension funds will have until 2026 at the latest to adapt pension schemes and administration systems accordingly.